jguamie/system-design/notes/transactions.md

 ### Atomicity
 Atomicity is the ability to abort a transaction on error and undo any writes that have been made so far. *Abortability* would have been better to describe the *A* in ACID.

-This is not to be confused with atomic operation in multi-theaded programming.
+This is not to be confused with atomic operation in multi-threaded programming.
 An atomic operation is where if one thread executes an atomic operation, another thread could not see half-finished results from that operation.

 Atomicity can be implemented using a log such as B-trees for crash recovery.
 ### Consistency